MathiasSchindler/monacc/kernel/status.md

 cd kernel
 make clean && make iso
 make run-bios-serial

+# If you have a CPIO initramfs image already built (repo top-level Makefile can generate one),
+# pass it explicitly:
+make clean && make iso
+make INITRAMFS=../build/initramfs/sysbox.cpio run-bios-serial
 ```

 The Makefile uses monacc (../bin/monacc) for C files and GNU as for assembly files.